SSWConsulting/SSW.Rules.Content/rules/brainstorming-idea-farming/rule.md

 One month before brainstorming, you should review the repo and then remind all attendees to submit a Discussion with their ideas:

 1. Look at all existing ideas in the Brainstorming GitHub Discussions repo
+•	Great minds think alike and if you had an idea it's possible somebody else has had it as well.
+You may even find an idea you like and decide to reach out to the author to collaborate.
-  * If necessary, call the person who came up with the idea and ask for further explanation or for them to record a Done Video to sell their idea
+•	If necessary, call the person who came up with the idea and ask for further explanation or for them to record a Done Video to sell their idea.

-2. Pre-cooking - Come up with a few ideas for the day, these should come from high-level people in the company
+2. Pre-cooking - Come up with a few ideas for the day
+•	These ideas should come from high-level people in the company.
 3. Send out an email asking people to submit any new ideas they have
-  * It should have a short explanation of the day, some previous success stories, and a link to all the GitHub discussions
+•	The email should have a short explanation of the day, some previous success stories, and a link to all the GitHub discussions.